Ramon Foster: 2015

 Foster started at left guard throughout the 2015 season and started all 16 regular season games.
-The Pittsburgh Steelers finished second in the AFC North with a 10-6 record.
-After defeating the Cincinnati Bengals in the AFC Wildcard, they went on to lose the divisional round to the eventual Super Bowl 50 Champion Denver Broncos.
+The Steelers finished second in the AFC North with a 10–6 record.
+After defeating the Bengals in the AFC Wildcard, they went on to lose the divisional round to the eventual Super Bowl 50 champion Broncos.
 Foster had one of his best seasons after improving as a run blocker and surrendering only 31 pressures in all 18 games.
-He earned a grade of 82.3 from Pro Football Focus in 2015.
+He earned a grade of 82.3 from Pro Football Focus (PFF) in 2015.

 2016

-On May 9, 2016, the Pittsburgh Steelers signed Foster to a three-year, $9.60 million contract with a signing bonus $2.75 million.
+On May 9, 2016, the Steelers signed Foster to a three-year, $9.60 million contract with a signing bonus $2.75 million.
 He started all 16 regular season games and surrendered only one sack throughout the whole season.
 Foster brought his streak to 46 consecutive starts in-a-row.
-Pro Football Focus ranked him the 24th best offensive lineman in 2015.
+PFF ranked him the 24th best offensive lineman in 2015.
 He was also ranked the sixth best guard with an overall grade of 87.1 by PFF and the fourth best in pass blocking with a grade of 89.7.